Applying for an Australian passport

 6. Processing time

-Allow up to 3 weeks to receive your new passport after lodgement.
+Due to an increase in demand, please allow 6-8 weeks to receive your new passport after lodgement.

 You can either pick up your passport in Frankfurt or Berlin or it will be sent to you by registered mail.
 A postage fee applies.